aragon/hack/docs/cli-main-commands.md

 The `deploy` command can be used for deploying an Ethereum contract to the devchain.

 ```
-aragon deploy [contract-name] [--init argument1 ... argumentN]
+aragon deploy [contract-name] --init [argument1 ... argumentN]
 ```

+The `contract-name` defaults to the contract at the path in arapp.json.

 Running `aragon deploy` will compile your contracts using `truffle compile` and will deploy the contract with the constructor arguments provided.

+Options:

-The `--init` arguments need to be separated by a space.
-They will be passed to the contract constructor on deploy.
+- `--init`: Arguments to be passed to contract constructor on deploy.
+Need to be separated by a space.
 The `@ARAGON_ENS` alias can be used and it will be replaced by the address of the ENS registry in the devchain.

 ## aragon contracts

-The `aragon contracts` command can be used to execute commands using the same [truffle](https://github.com/trufflesuite/truffle) version that the CLI uses behind the scenes to assist in compiling your app's contracts.
+The `aragon contracts` command can be used to execute commands using the same [truffle](https://github.com/trufflesuite/truffle) version that aragonCLI uses behind the scenes to assist in compiling your app's contracts.

 ```
-aragon contracts [command]
+aragon contracts <command>
 ```

-It is equivalent to executing `npx truffle [command]`
+It is equivalent to executing `npx truffle <command>`